kostadinoff/phd/notes.md

 # @the_lancet_oncology_very_2001

 - For example, lymphomatoid granulomatosis (less than 50 cases a year in the USA) is often misdiagnosed as T-cell lymphoma and is consequently mistreated.
-It is typical for patients to go for over a year without a proper diagnosis. #D #EPI
+It is typical for patients to go for over a year without a proper diagnosis. #DF #EPI

 - The US Congress Orphan Drug Act 1983 defines ‘rare’ as “under 200 000 cases in the USA, or more than 200 000 cases but no reasonable expectation that the costs of developing a new drug for this condition will be recovered from its sales” #DF